-Each chosen logical anomaly consists of a pair of menus of two lotteries over two monetary payoffs.
-We present each logical anomaly as two separate binary choices on menus, and so each survey consists of 36 main questions.
 For a particular menu, we display the written probabilities and payoffs for each lottery in the menu, and we additionally depict each lottery as a color-coded pie chart.
 Each survey randomizes the order of questions and the left-right positioning of lotteries in a menu across respondents.
-We preregistered both of our surveys on EGAP (see https://osf.io/2udca).

-We recruited respondents for both surveys on Prolific.
+We recruited respondents for all surveys on Prolific.
 Each respondent received a base payment of \$4 for completing a survey.
 We screened out inattentive respondents through comprehension questions and attention checks throughout the surveys.
-Respondents that successfully completed a survey without failing comprehension and attention checks were eligible for a bonus payment based on a "random payment selection" mechanism (e.g., Azrieli, Chambers and Healy, 2018, 2020).
+We include screenshots of the instructions, comprehension checks, attention checks, and main survey questions in Appendix H. Respondents that successfully completed a survey without failing comprehension and attention checks were eligible for a bonus payment based on a "random payment selection" mechanism (e.g., Azrieli, Chambers and Healy, 2018, 2020).
 We determined the bonus by randomly selecting a lottery that was chosen by a respondent on the survey.
-The respondent was paid the realization of the randomly selected lottery.
-The average bonus payment was \$7.49 and \$5.59 on each survey respectively, and respondents completed each survey in roughly 15 minutes on average.
-Respondents were therefore paid on average \$45.96 and \$38.36 per hour on survey respectively.
-Our financial incentives were unusually high by Prolific standards, which recommend that respondents be paid \$12 per hour.
-We recruited 258 and 255 respondents on our two surveys respectively.
+The respondent was paid the realization of the randomly selected lottery.15 We recruited 258 and 266 respondents on our two surveys of lotteries with two monetary payoffs, and 260 and 263 respondents on our two surveys of lotteries with three monetary payoffs.

-5.3.2 Experimental results
+6.4.2 Experimental results for algorithmically generated anomalies

-We analyze the choices of all respondents that completed the surveys without failing any attention and comprehension checks.
-Figure 2 reports the fraction of respondents whose choices violate expected utility theory on our algorithmically generated logical anomalies.
-We organize the estimates by the category of logical anomaly, and we report 95% confidence intervals with standard errors clustered at the respondent level.
-Table 7 provides summary statistics on the expected utility theory violation rates pooling across logical anomalies within the same category.
-The pooled expected utility theory violation rate is 11.4% (p-value < 0.001) on dominated consequence effect anomalies, 8.5% (p-value < 0.001) on reverse dominated consequence effect anomalies, and 12.7% (p-value < 0.001) on strict dominance effect anomalies.
+Figure 3 reports the fraction of respondents whose choices violate expected utility theory on our algorithmically generated logical anomalies over two-payoff lotteries.
+Figure 4 reports the expected utility theory violation rates on our algorithmically generated logical anomalies over three-payoff lotteries.

+Appendix Table A6 provides summary statistics on the expected utility theory violation rates, pooling across our algorithmically generated anomalies.
+On our logical anomalies over two-payoff lotteries, the pooled expected utility theory violation rate is 11.4% (p-value < 0.001) on dominated consequence effect anomalies, 8.5% (p-value < 0.001) on reverse dominated consequence effect anomalies, and 12.7% (p-value < 0.001) on strict dominance effect anomalies.
+Analogously, on our logical anomalies over three-payoff lotteries, the pooled expected utility theory violation rate is 7.2% (p-value < 0.001).
 We therefore find strong evidence that the pooled respondents' choices are inconsistent with expected utility theory across our discovered categories of logical anomalies.

 These pooled estimates mask heterogeneity in the fraction of respondents violating expected utility theory across logical anomalies.
-For example, we find that more than 15% of respondents' choices violate expected utility theory on several dominated consequence effect anomalies.
-Analyzing each logical anomaly separately and applying a conservative
+For example, more than 15% of respondents' choices violate expected utility theory on several strict dominance effect anomalies over two-payoff lotteries as well as several of our logical anomalies over three-payoff lotteries.
+Analyzing each logical anomaly separately and applying a conservative Bonferroni correction for multiple hypotheses across all logical anomalies over two-payoff lotteries in our surveys, the expected utility theory violation